AvanzaBank/astrix/doc/tutorial/part1.md

 In the example we are using the `TestAstrixConfigurer` instead of the normal `AstrixConfigurer`.
 The `TestAstrixConfigurer` uses `AstrixConfigurer` behind the scenes, but it creates a configuration suitable for unittesting.
 It also exposes some functionality not available using the regular AstrixConfigurer api, and disables api-descriptor scanning.
 Therefore we programmatically register api-descriptors for the api's we are intended to test.
 In the example the api under test depends on another api, `LunchRestaurantFinder`.
 The `TestAstrixConfigurer.addApi` allows us to register a mock for that api in the test.
 Since the creation of a AstrixContext is very fast and we stubbed out the single service dependency, this test will run at "unit test" speed.

 ### Service Binding
 - AstrixServiceComponent
 - DirectComponent
 - GsComponent

 * Introduce AstrixConfigApi
-* Illustrate service-binding with AstrixConfigApi
+* Illustrate service-binding with AstrixConfigApi and DirectComponent
+* Illustrate that a service must not be available when bean is created
+* Illustrate waiting for library bean to be bound

 ### Service Registry (Service discovery)